peteroupc/peteroupc.github.io/bernsupp.md

 As a reminder, the _Bernoulli factory problem_ is: We're given a coin that shows heads with an unknown probability, _&lambda;_, and the goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on _&lambda;_, call it _f_(_&lambda;_).

-The algorithms for [**general factory functions**](https://peteroupc.github.io/bernoulli.html#General_Factory_Functions), described in my main article on Bernoulli factory algorithms, work by building randomized upper and lower bounds for a function _f_(_&lambda;_), based on flips of the input coin.
-Roughly speaking, the algorithms work as follows:
+The algorithm for [**general factory functions**](https://peteroupc.github.io/bernoulli.html#General_Factory_Functions), described in my main article on Bernoulli factory algorithms, works by building randomized upper and lower bounds for a function _f_(_&lambda;_), based on flips of the input coin.
+Roughly speaking, the algorithm works as follows:

 1. Generate a uniform(0, 1) random variate, _U_.
 2. Flip the input coin, then build an upper and lower bound for _f_(_&lambda;_), based on the outcomes of the flips so far.